Understanding Your Waste: where it goes and terminology

 • Expanded polystyrene food containers and trays

-• Disposable plastic cups for cold drinks
+• Disposable plastic cups and lids for cold and hot drinks

 • Loose-fill expanded plastic packaging